arkku/dotfiles/README.md

 If nvim-dap-ui is additionally installed, these leader bindings are added:

 * `bu` – toggle debugger UI visibility
+* `bU` - float a UI element
 * `be` – evaluate expression under cursor
 * `bf` – open current debugger UI element in floating window

+With nvim-dap-ui enabled the repl window also gains mouse-clickable controls for continue, step, etc. so usually it suffices to remember the `B` and `C` leader bindings.

 #### Commands